Car Seat Safety: Avoid These 7 Common Mistakes

 Mistake #1: Placing the seat in the front seat instead of the back seat

 If you're thinking of putting your child's seat in the front seat, then think twice.
-This will put them right in front of active air bags, and if the airbag inflates, it will hit whatever is in front of it with overwhelming force.
+This will put them right in front of active air bags and, if the airbag inflates, it will hit whatever is in front of it with overwhelming force.
 This is especially dangerous if your child is in a rear-facing car seat, as the airbag will hit the back of the rear-facing seat, which is right where your child's head is.
 This will cause your child’s seat to lurch forward, likely causing a serious or fatal head injury.
 A child in a forward-facing seat could be harmed by an airbag as well, so it's best to keep your child in the back seat until they’re at least 13 years of age.

 The only exceptions for this rule is if your family owns a vehicle where the front airbag can be deactivated using the ignition key (don’t rely on sensors to deactivate the airbag).
-If this is the case, then you'll need to deactivate the front passenger air bags and be absolutely sure it’s turned off before installing your child’s car seat in the front passenger seat..
+If this is the case, then you'll need to deactivate the front passenger air bags and be absolutely sure it’s turned off before installing your child’s car seat in the front passenger seat.

-A final tip regarding car seat placement: when placing your child's seat in the back seat, install it in the center of the back seat rather than next to the door.
+A final tip regarding car seat placement: when placing your child's seat in the back seat, install it in the centre of the back seat rather than next to the door.
 Despite common misconception, the centre seat in the second row is actually the safest seat in the whole vehicle, so long as the seat belt is compatible with your child’s car seat (note: if it’s a lap-only seat belt, then it may not be compatible).
 This will reduce the risk of injury during the crash, as the child is further away from the point of impact.

 Mistake #2: Buying used car seats